orthanc-mirrors/orthanc-book/Sphinx/source/faq/security.rst

 <https://en.wikipedia.org/wiki/EU%E2%80%93US_Privacy_Shield>`__ in
 Europe).
-Make sure to understand the implications of using cloud-based object storage, of using virtual machines in the cloud to store health data, of using managed database servers (even with "encryption-at-rest")...
+Make sure to understand the implications of using cloud-based object storage, of using virtual machines in the cloud to store health data, of using managed database servers (even with so-called "encryption-at-rest" features)...

 As a free and open-source project, the Orthanc ecosystem cannot be taken as liable for any security breach or data leak in your